-This 5-ingredient, cheesy taco pasta casserole is one of those quick and easy recipes perfect for when you're looking for an easy weeknight dinner.
+This 5-ingredient, cheesy taco pasta is one of those quick and easy dinner casserole recipes, perfect for busy weeknights.
 This pasta bake is made with ground beef, cheese, taco seasoning and salsa!
+Bake or make on the stovetop.

 ★ Why You'll Love this Recipe ★